About Jamestown

 Jamestown’s History

 The first perpetual English settlement in North America was Jamestown.
-It was established in May 1607 on Virginia’s James River peninsula.
+They established it on Virginia’s James River peninsula in May 1607.
 King James, I was the inspiration for the name.
 Jamestown started to grow tobacco and set up the first true democracy on the continent (1619).

-The colony, whose leader John Smith, as well as the Native American Pocahontas—whom legend has it rescued Smith’s life—have all been the focus of innumerable books, plays, and movies, many of which are extremely fantastical.
+The colony, whose leader John Smith, and the Native American Pocahontas—whom legend has it rescued Smith’s life—have all been the focus of innumerable books, plays, and movies, many of which are fantastical.
 It declined after surrounding Williamsburg took over as the seat of government for colonial Virginia in 1699.
 Due to erosion, the peninsula had become Jamestown Island by the middle of the nineteenth century.
 The location was added to the Colonial National Historical Park in 1936.

 Commerce in Jamestown

 Every colony created one system of governance.
-Future colonies and all of America were made possible due to Jamestown, a constituent body comprising seven members and a president, and the Pilgrims, who signed the Mayflower Contract.
+Jamestown, a constituent body consisting of seven members and a president, and the Pilgrims, who signed the Mayflower Contract, played a pivotal role in making future colonies and the entirety of America possible.
 Captain John Smith became the president in 1608 after the previous three governors had completed their terms.
 He established the law requiring people to labor for their bread and established food commerce with the Powhatan Nation.

 Labor and the Economy

 The Virginia Corporation needed money, so settlers tried a variety of minor businesses to generate it, such as glassmaking, woodworking, pitch and tar manufacturing, and potash manufacturing.
-Tobacco wasn’t cultivated as a lucrative commodity until colonist John Rolfe introduced it in 1613.
+Colonist John Rolfe introduced tobacco in 1613, transforming it into a lucrative commodity through cultivation.
 Rolfe eventually wed Pocahontas, and neither of the colonists’ attempts to build lucrative businesses was profitable.
-Tobacco production needed a large amount of land and manpower, accelerating the Virginia colony’s rapid expansion.
+Tobacco production needed much land and manpower, accelerating the Virginia colony’s rapid expansion.
 Settlers invaded the Powhatan Indians’ ancestral territories, and more indentured servants arrived in Virginia.

 In Virginia, the very first known Africans came in 1619.
-They were seized during the Portuguese-African War and came from the nation of Ndongo in Angola, Rural Western Africa.
+During the Portuguese-African War, the Portuguese seized them, and they originated from Ndongo in Angola, Rural Western Africa.
 Every one of these early Africans was not free, but from the mid-century, the custom of enslavement of Africans for life became more common, taking the place of indentured slaves as the main source of labor.
 Every one of these early Africans was not free, but from the mid-century, the custom of enslavement of Africans for life became more common, taking the place of indentured slaves as the main source of labor.

 Legacy of Jamestown

 Jamestown saw the start of the initial representative democracy in British America.
-A general assembly was called in 1619 at the demand of colonists who desired a say in the laws regulating them.
-The monarch disbanded the Virginia Company in 1624; thus, Virginia became a British crown colony cause of some events, along with a battle with the Powhatan Indians in 1622 and misbehavior on the part of certain of the Virginia Business executives in England.
+Colonists demanding a say in the laws that regulated them called for a general assembly to be convened in 1619.
+The monarch disbanded the Virginia Company in 1624; thus, Virginia became a British crown colony cause of some events, along with a battle with the Powhatan Indians in 1622 and misbehavior by certain Virginia Business executives in England.